knaw-huc/lenticular-lens/readme.md

-    "sources": [1],             // The identifiers of entity-type selections to use as source "targets": [1],             // The identifiers of entity-type selections to use as targets "methods": {                // The matching configuration for finding links; requires at least one condition "conditions": [{        // The matching configuration is composed of element groups "method_name": "=",               // The type of matching to apply; see table below for allowed values "method_value": {},               // Some types of matching methods require extra configuration "sources": [{                     // The source properties to use during matching
+    "sources": [1],             // The identifiers of entity-type selections to use as source "targets": [1],             // The identifiers of entity-type selections to use as targets "methods": {                // The matching configuration for finding links; requires at least one condition "conditions": [{        // The matching configuration is composed of a logic box "method_name": "=",               // The type of matching to apply; see table below for allowed values "method_value": {},               // Some types of matching methods require extra configuration "sources": [{                     // The source properties to use during matching